kingdonb/github-actions-demo/clusters/lima-k8s/README.md

 This way you can avoid running `flux bootstrap` again, but still get the main ideals of a bootstrap installation (where Flux manages itself and Git is the single source of truth for Flux and everything underneath it!)

+To be clear, this is the **last time** you will ever have to run `kubectl apply` on this cluster!
+Now, Flux is managing itself via GitOps.

 #### What's Next